• Skip to primary navigation

 1. Programs will submit their required evidence into shared digital folders.

-2. A review team will analyze the evidence and conduct focused interviews with program faculty, program leaders, and other key personnel to gather information about curriculum and instructional practices focused on the specified program standards.
+2. A review team will analyze the evidence and conduct focused interviews with program faculty, program leaders, and other key personnel to gather information about practices focused on standards 2 and 6.

-3. The review team will then prepare a report describing the degree to which programs are meeting the specific standards.
+3. The review team will then prepare a report describing the degree to which programs are meeting the standards 2 and 6.

 4. Programs will have the opportunity to speak to the report findings and respond to board members’ questions at a board meeting within six months of their review.